-In cases where an intervention that increases evLYs and/or QALYs is not found to be cost effective, even with a zero-dollar price, a separate scenario analysis excluding non-intervention health care costs will be presented.
+In cases where an intervention that increases evLYs and/or QALYs is not found to be cost effective with a zero-dollar, or an unrealistically low, price a separate scenario analysis excluding nonintervention health care costs will be presented.
 By non-intervention health care costs, ICER means all costs except those directly tied to administering the intervention or other modeled treatment options (i.e., comparator costs).
 In such cases, there are no positive prices for an intervention that will reach specific cost-effectiveness thresholds.
 This may occur in situations where a new treatment is added to existing treatment that is already near or beyond the cost-effectiveness threshold.
-Another example where this may occur is when a new treatment results in more time spent in health states that have very high costs and/or a low utility value, making it impossible for the incremental cost effectiveness ratio to reach specific thresholds even at zero price.
+Another example where this may occur is when a new treatment results in more time spent in health states that have very high related or unrelated non-intervention health care costs and/or a low utility value, making it impossible for the incremental cost effectiveness ratio to reach specific thresholds even at zero price.
 In such cases a scenario analysis excluding health state costs that are not related to the intervention per se may be informative.
+The scenario analysis will exclude non-intervention health care costs in a sequential manner starting with the exclusion of unrelated health care costs, followed by related non-intervention health care costs, until a realistic price is achieved.
+In situations where the modified societal perspective is considered a co-base case and the intervention is not found to be cost effective with a zero-dollar, or an unrealistically low, price, the same scenario analysis will be performed.